 # Submission Affiliation Bal.
 Acc Δ

-N = 6 of 318 submissions · last update 9 min ago How scoring works ↓
+N = X of XXX submissions · last update X min ago How scoring works ↓

 Track 03 · Sleep onset placeholder rows